 - If they’re ill, they’ll naturally be unhappy and stressed.

-- If you don’t handle them properly, they’ll see you as a threat and react accordingly.
+- If you don’t handle them properly, they’ll see you as a threat.
 The same applies if you handle them too frequently.
-Some snakes, like milk snakes, hardly like being handled at all.
+Some snakes, like milk snakes, dislike being handled at all.

-Each of these things relates to improper care.
-Every case of stress in snakes is directly related to their owner not taking care of them properly.
+Each of these factors relates to improper care.
+Every case of stress in snakes is directly related to their owner not taking care of them properly or neglecting an aspect of their care.

 Can Stress Kill a Snake?

-Stress itself can’t kill a snake, but the knock-on effects of stress can.
+The side effects of stress can cause a snake to die.
 The most noticeable adverse effect is that stress causes the snake to stop eating.

 Over the first few weeks, this isn’t much of a problem.
 After all, snakes that brumate will naturally go months without eating.
 But not eating at the wrong time of year will make your snake much weaker, and will damage their immune system.